A BRIEF HISTORY OF LIFE EXPECTANCY IN BRITAIN

 By Tim Lambert

 Things improved in the 18th century in Britain.
 Life expectancy at birth rose to about 40 by the late 18th century.
 Nobody is sure why.
 Plague died out, which must have helped.
 (The last outbreak of plague in Western Europe was in Marseilles in 1720).
-Furthermore in the 18th century eating potatoes became common, which probably improved nutrition.
-Improvements in 18th century agriculture may also have helped.
+Furthermore in the 18th-century eating potatoes became common, which probably improved nutrition.
+Improvements in 18th-century agriculture may also have helped.

 Life expectancy rose further in Britain in the late 19th century.
 By 1900 in Britain it was about 47 for a man and about 50 for a woman.
 (That does not mean of course that people dropped dead in their late forties.
 The figures are skewed because death in childhood was still common in the early 20th century.
 That affected the average figure.)
 During the late 19th century living standards rose substantially and most people were better nourished.
 There were also huge improvements in public health with sewers being dug under cities and clean water supplies created.

-A history of Medicine
+A brief history of Medicine

-A history of Surgery
+A brief history of Surgery

-A history of the Population of England
+A brief history of the Population of England

-Last revised 2012
+Last revised 2020